Sheldon Neeley: Flint City Council

 Neeley first ran for Flint City Council in 2001, losing to incumbent Mark Horrigan in the city’s 6th Ward primary election.

-In Neeley’s second bid for Flint City Councilship in 2005, Horrigan refused to run for re-election, instead opting to endorse Neeley.
-With Horrigan’s retirement from the council, the 6th Ward was left without an incumbent councilman.
+In Neeley's second bid for Flint City Councilship in 2005, Horrigan chose not to run for re-election, instead opting to endorse Neeley.
+With Horrigan's retirement from the council, the 6th Ward was left without an incumbent councilman.
 Neeley won the 6th Ward’s August 2 primary election, allowing him to move on to the general election, where he faced challenger Nancy DeKatch.
 Neeley and DeKatch each refrained from issuing attacks against one another throughout their campaigns.
 Neeley received an endorsement from the Genesee County Democratic Black Caucus a few days prior to the Flint City Council’s November 8 general election.
 Neeley won election to the Flint City Council by a large margin, receiving nearly three times as many votes as DeKatch in the 6th Ward’s general election.
 Neeley was elected vice president of the Flint City Council by his peers soon after.

 Neeley was re-elected vice president of the Flint City Council by his peers in November of both 2006 and 2007.

 In 2009, Neeley ran for re-election to the Flint City Council.
 He won a plurality of votes cast in the 6th Ward’s August 4 primary election, advancing to face primary runner-up J.C.
 Walker in the general election.
 In October, Neeley was endorsed by both the Greater Flint AFL-CIO and the Flint Police Officers Association.
 Neeley won re-election to the Flint City Council in the 6th Ward’s general election on November 3.

 Neeley ran for re-election to the Flint City Council again in 2013.
 He ran unopposed in Flint’s 6th Ward primary election.
 He also ran unopposed in the general election and was re-elected to the Flint City Council on November 5.